top of page

 Hannah Walker

 The farm began with a flock of fifty sheep: twenty-six St. Croix and twenty-four of a cross between the East Friesian and the Lacaune.
-Since that time, two good lambing years have increased the population to over one-hundred.
+As of 2024, the population has increased to over one-hundred.
 Some of the excess rams have gone to market while some of the ewes have found homes with 4H families.

-The St. Croix, native to the U.S. Virgin Islands, are quite adaptable to their environment but are not too comfortable around people.
-They are good milking sheep, with milk that is high in butterfat, making them well suited for cheese making.
-The East Friesian, native to northern Germany, is one of the best breeds in terms of milk production.
-The Lacaune, native to southern France, is considered one of the best breeds in terms of milk production, second only to the East Friesian.
-This combination results in the production of excellent cheese.
+The St. Croix, native to the U.S. Virgin Islands, are quite adaptable to their environment, as a result, they are one of the most parasite resistant sheep breeds alive today.
+They may not have the highest milk production but their milk quality is excellent.
+The East Friesian, native to northern Germany, is one of the most abundant dairy breeds in the US because they are such high yielding milk producers.
+The Lacaune, native to France, is considered one of the best breeds in terms of milk production, second only to the East Friesian.
+This combination of sheep breeds results in the production of excellent cheese.

 OUR HARDWORKING (AND EXTRA CUTE) TEAM MEMBERS